moorara/gocert/README.md

 You can enter a list by comma-separating values.
 If you don't want to use any of the specs, leave it empty.
 You can later change these specs by editing `spec.toml` file.

-Here is the default configurations for certificates:
+Here is the default configs for certificates:

 | Type         | Key Length | Expiry Days     |
 | ------------ | ---------- | --------------- |